Overview

 Conducting the Canvass

 No later than the 20th day after Election Day, the Board of State Canvassers meets to begin the canvass.
 Mich.
 Comp.
 Laws Serv. §§ 168.841, 168.842.
-The Board of State Canvassers may adjourn from day to day, but the canvass must be completed on or before the 40th day after Election Day.
+The Board of State Canvassers may adjourn from day to day, but the canvass must be completed on or before the 20th day after Election Day.
 Mich.
 Comp.
 Laws Serv. §§ 168.841, 168.842.

 If unofficial returns show that the election of electors of President and Vice President is within 25,000 votes, the Secretary of the Board of State Canvassers may select the day for the Board of State Canvassers to conduct an expedited canvass.
 Mich.
 Comp.
 Laws Serv. § 168.842(3).
-The day must be “as soon as practicable after the receipt of returns” from the Boards of County Canvassers, but the day must be no later than the twentieth day after the election.
+The day must be “as soon as practicable after the receipt of returns” from the Boards of County Canvassers, but the day must be no later than the 13th day after the election.
 Mich.
 Comp.
 Laws Serv. § 168.842(3).